 CRO facts reveal that marketers with established conversion rate optimization programs see a significant increase in sales.
-Since in 74% of the cases CRO programs deliver excellent results, this means that dedicating more attention to CRO will inevitably lead to higher revenue in three out of four cases.
+Since CRO programs deliver excellent results in 74% of the cases, this means that dedicating more attention to CRO will inevitably lead to higher revenue in three out of four cases.
 So what marketers need to do is revise what works in their specific program and just go ahead and focus on doing more of that.

-12. 22% of marketers are not pleased with their conversion rates.
+12. 22% of businesses are not pleased with their conversion rates.

 The majority of marketers believe their average conversion rate should be a two-digit figure which is practically the reason why CRO stats point to a significant 22% being dissatisfied with their numbers.
 What many marketers fail to see, however, is that the average conversion rate hovers at around 3% and varies greatly based on the industry.

 Conversions happen only if and when customers genuinely get to know your business.
 And this takes time and effort.
-CRO statistics indicate that the majority of businesses today contact their potential customers repeatedly before managing to sell their products or services.
-Actually, 81% of sales take place after seven contacts or more.
+CRO statistics indicate that nearly half of businesses today contact their potential customers repeatedly before managing to sell their products or services.
+Actually, only 8% of sales happen with one contact only and over 48% of sales take place between four to ten contacts or more.
 This means marketers need to focus more on follow-up conversations with their leads and should come up with attractive content to secure buying customers.

-As you can surmise from the stat above, no one is ready to give away their money on the ‘first date’.
-Sales conversion rate statistics unfortunately confirm that marketers need to try harder because most consumers ‘play hard to get’ and need around seven dates before they decide to make a purchase.
+As you can surmise from the stat above, no one is ready to give away their money on the “first date”.
+Sales conversion rate statistics unfortunately confirm that most marketers are not trying hard enough to win over “hard-to-get” customers who obviously need several dates before they decide to make a purchase.
 So, in trying to convert your lead, try a more innovative approach because you might not be able to change the product, but you can definitely change how you promote it.

 CRO & Landing Page Statistics

 15. The average landing page conversion rate is 2.35%.